Atlanta Falcons vs. Jacksonville Jaguars NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Atlanta and its opponents have combined to put up more than 45.5 points in six of 10 games this season.
+- Atlanta and its opponents have gone over the current 45.5-point total in six of 10 games this season.

-- Jacksonville and its opponents have combined to score more than 45.5 points in three of 10 games this season.

-- The combined points per game average of the two teams, 33.7, is 11.8 points fewer than Sunday's over/under.
+- The two teams combine to average 33.7 points per game, 11.8 less than the total in this contest.

-- This contest's total is 9.5 points under the 55 these two squads combine to give up per game in 2020.
+- This contest's over/under is 9.5 points under the 55 these two squads combine to give up per game in 2020.

 - The Falcons and their opponents have scored an average of 48.0 points per game in 2020, 2.5 more than Sunday's total.

-- The 47.0 PPG average total in Jaguars games this season is 1.5 points more than this game's over/under.
+- The 45.5-point total for this game is 1.5 points below the 47.0 points per game average total in Jaguars games this season.

 Falcons stats and trends